2 Live Stews: History

 Hitting the airwaves in 2001, Doug and Ryan Stewart have taken their hip hop style of sports talk from "the basement to the penthouse."
 Calling it a "keep it real show," the Stews try to tell the blunt, unvarnished truth, and encourage guests and callers to do the same.
 The show initially aired in the late evenings, was later moved to mid-days, and then the prime afternoon drive slot.
-Five years into their gig the 2 Live Stews have become Atlanta-based radio station 790 The Zone's highest-rated show.
+Five years into their gig the 2 Live Stews had become Atlanta-based radio station 790 The Zone's highest-rated show.

 In 2004, the Stews were voted "Best Air Talent of the Year" at the Sports Radio Awards presented by ESPN Radio.
 In 2005, The Stews signed on to do a show for ESPN2, which aired Wednesdays at 12:30am.
 In October 2005, after months of negotiation, the Stews announced a deal with Radio One and Reach Media to nationally syndicate their show; said deal ended with Radio One's departure from the syndication business in 2007.

 On June 4, 2007, the Stews joined ESPN2's morning show First Take (formerly Cold Pizza) as regular contributors to the show.
 Additionally, they have done some work as analysts in the NFL Live studio.

 On September 24, 2007, TV One Network signed The Stews to host Season Two of 'Black Men Revealed', the series that brings together males from all walks of life to frankly discuss and often explore the myths and truths surrounding black men.